jmgracecmu/gc-bench/README.md

 ```
 $ ./run --repeat 10
 ```
+Similar to the `run` script, there is a `run-cb` script which only runs  the less memory hungry benchmarks on cores ranging from 1 to 7.

-The `run` script produces a file `results/XXX` where `XXX` is the current date/time.
-The `report` script will print a summary.
+Both the scripts produce a file `results/XXX` where `XXX` is the current date/time.
+The `report` script will print a summary of the results.
 With no arguments, this selects the most recent results.
 Or, you can pick a particular file.

 ```
 $ ./report
 ```